iesahin/xvc/book/src/ref/xvc-storage-new-wasabi.md

 Before calling any commands that use this storage, you must set the following environment variables.

 - `WASABI_ACCESS_KEY_ID` or `XVC_STORAGE_ACCESS_KEY_ID_<storage_name>`: The access key of the Wasabi account.
-The second form is used when you have multiple storages with different access keys.
+The second form is used when you have multiple storage accounts with different access keys.
 - `WASABI_SECRET_ACCESS_KEY` or `XVC_STORAGE_SECRET_ACCESS_KEY_<storage_name>`: The secret key of the Wasabi account.
-The second form is used when you have multiple storages with different access keys.
+  The second form is used when you have multiple storage accounts with different access keys.

 The command works only in Xvc repositories.